11 top tips for combining homeschooling with working from home

 Try to work out when your child works best, and with the least need for input from you, and plan your more focused work periods to fit in with those.

 Obviously, how this works will depend on your child and how independent they are.
-If you have a Year 6 child, they might be able to concentrate on a task set by their teacher for 45 minutes – but if they’re in Reception, doing your work in 20-minute bursts (perhaps while they watch an educational TV programme) might be more realistic.
+If you have a Year 6 child, they might be able to concentrate on a task set by you or their teacher for 45 minutes – but if they’re in Reception, doing your work in 20-minute bursts (perhaps while they watch an educational TV programme) might be more realistic.

 3. Work out your workspace